 Slapping the mattress with both arms, he threw the blankets aside.
 Giving up on sleep, he grabbed a book from his night stand, walked downstairs, settled into a chair to the side of the massive fireplace in the great room, and began to read.
 So involved in the story of far-away lands, he failed to hear the horse entering the yard, nor the front door opening fifteen minutes later.

 Startled by the latch falling into place when the door closed, he realized he’d forgotten to secure the house before attempting to retire earlier.
-His alarm was short-lived when the intruder was revealed as his father, but now he wished he’d stayed upstairs.
+His alarm was short-lived when the intruder was revealed as his father, and now he wished he’d stayed upstairs.

 Unknowing of his silent observer, Ben leaned forward to untie the leather string from his leg before unbuckling the gun belt and removing it from his hips.
 Blowing out a frustrated breath, he wrapped the leather around the holster before setting it heavily on the side bureau.
 Shaking his head, Ben hung his hat from the pegs on the wall.

 Turning, his eyebrows rose as he compressed his lips into a thin line, at seeing dark eyes peering over the top of a book watching him.
 “Adam.”

 “Welcome home Pa.”
 Wanting to appear nonchalant in hopes the hour had prevented his father from hearing what had happened.
 “How was your trip?”